alexandrebouchard/divide-and-conquer-smc/README.md

 Running DC SMC on the binary emission hierarchical model (implementation 1)
 ---------------------------------------------------------------------------

-- Assuming you have checked out the repo and used ``gradle installApp`` successfully
+- Assuming you have checked out the repo and used ``./gradlew installDist`` successfully
 - Download and prepare the data by typing ``scripts/prepare-data.sh`` from the root of the repository (requires wget).
 This writes the preprocessed data in ``data/preprocessedNYSData.csv``
 - Run the software using ``scripts/run-simple.sh -inputData data/preprocessedNYSData.csv -nParticles 1000``.
 - Note: for the plots to work, you need to have R in your PATH variable (more precisely, Rscript)